joemccann/juke/README.md

 <pre>smoosh -c app.json</pre>

-This will create you minified and concatenated CSS and JS files.
+This will create minified and concatenated CSS and JS files.

 Now, restart the app, `node app.js`, and navigate to `http://localhost/`.